hull/hull-node/README.md

 }
 ```

-All functions and classes listen in [API reference](./API.md) which take `Context` as first argument and are exposed in the `Context` object will be bound so one don't need to provide the first argument when using them.
+All functions and classes listed in [API reference](./API.md) and available in the [context object](#context-object) follow this convention when used from contex object they will be already bound, so you don't need to provide the first argument when using them.

 ---

 ## Helpers

-Helpers are just a set of simple functions which take [Context Object](context.md) as a first argument.
-When being initialized by `Hull.Middleware` their are all bound to the proper object, but the functions can be also used in a standalone manner:
+Helpers are just a set of simple functions added to the Context Object which make common operation easier to perform.
+They all follow [context management convention](#context-management-convention) but the functions can be also used in a standalone manner:

 ```javascript
 const { updateSettings } = require("hull/lib/helpers");